 - Must have a desire to attain a Ph.D. or Ed.D.
 Please note that an MD or other professional degrees (JD, MBA, PharmD, etc.) are not eligible for the program

 *Students with a GPA below a 3.0 may apply for the program but should explain how they will increase their GPA to be competitive for graduate admissions.

 Students’ eligibility for the program does not guarantee selection to the program.
 Scholars are selected based on the following additional criteria:

 - Commit to obtaining a doctoral (Ph.D.) degree

 - Will have attained sophomore or higher status in your college before the research experience

 - Will be able to maintain a cumulative GPA of 3.00 or higher

-- Have a commitment to participate in the McNair workshops, seminars, and activities until graduation
+- Commit to participate in the McNair workshops, seminars, and activities until graduation

 After all of your application materials are received and reviewed, and if it is determined that you meet the program requirements, an interview will be scheduled with the McNair Scholars Selection Committee.